Ice on the black sand of Diamond Beach

 Kleifarvatn

 A few kilometers north of Seltun is the gorgeous deep blue colored Kleifarvatn.
 This gorgeous lake is the largest lake on the Reykjavik Peninsula.
-Worthy of a stop – like most places in Iceland – I decided to walk down closer for a few photos of the black sand beach.
-Even in the rain, the colors are stunning.
+Definitely worthy of a stop, I decided to walk down closer for a few photos of the black sand beach.
+Even in the rain, the colors are spectacular.
 I can’t imagine what it looks like when the sun is shining.

 If you do stop at Kleifarvatn, be conscious of where you pull off the road and park since the sand is very soft and it’s easy to get stuck.
 There were a couple of poor souls that had done exactly that and were stuck so deep in sand, I’m pretty sure a tow truck would have to pull them out.